SchmaltzyChum/AYW/README.md

 Note that some dependencies, such as Python itself or the Kivy's dependencies (e.g. Cython), may need to be installed separately.
 You can find more information in the Kivy documentation.

+(The arcitecture is illustrated in the .pdf file.)

 ## Running the App

 To run the app, navigate to the directory where the `App.py` file is located and run the following command: